-Annual results for 2017 continued to reflect strong fundamental metrics for TITAN Group, largely owing to the continuing strength of the US market.
+Annual results for 2017 continued to reflect solid fundamental metrics for the TITAN Group, largely owing to the continuing strength of the US market.
 Consolidated turnover remained stable, at €1,505.8 million, a marginal 0.2% decline compared to 2016.
 EBITDA reached €273.4 million, a 1.9% decrease.
-One-off events in 2017 (staff redundancy program in Egypt and Greece and hurricane Irma) caused a reduction in EBITDA of about €17 million against €6.7 million of such costs in 2016.
-EBIT was at €157.0 million being 3.6% higher from 2016.
-Net Profit after minorities and the provision for taxes was €42.7 million, compared to €127.4 million in 2016.
-It is noted that net profit in 2016 included an €89.6 million deferred tax credit recognition in the US, associated with previously unrecognized carry-forward tax losses.
-Moreover, the significant devaluation of the Egyptian Pound in late 2016 as well as the strengthening of the Euro against the USD, had a marked negative effect on results.
-At stable exchange rates, consolidated turnover would be €148 million higher and EBITDA greater by €18 million.
+Non-recurring events (staff redundancy programs in Egypt and Greece and hurricane Irma in Florida) had a negative impact on EBITDA of about €17 million. against €6.7 million of such costs in 2016.
+Moreover, the significant devaluation of the Egyptian Pound in late 2016, as well as the strengthening of the Euro against the USD during 2017, weighed on Group operating results: At stable exchange rates, consolidated turnover would have been higher by €148 million and EBITDA by €18 million.